miladsade96/feip/ReactJS/main.md

 elements of original array except the one you want to remove.
 This a safer and more efficient approach than using the *splice()* method, which mutates the original array and can cause unexpected side effects.

+**How do you memoize a component?**
+To memoize a component in React, you can use the *React.memo* higher-order component.
+This will prevent the component from re-rendering if the props have not changed.
+You can also use the *shouldComponentUpdate* lifecycle method or the *React.useMemo* hook to achieve similar results.

+**How do you implement server side rendering or SSR?**
+To implement server side rendering in React, you can use the *ReactDOMServer* module.
+This module provides a method called *renderToString* that allows you to render a component to HTML on the server.
+You can then send this HTML to the client, where it can be hydrated into a full React application.

+**What is the purpose of getDerivedStateFromProps() lifecycle method?**
+This lifecycle method in React is used to update the state based on changes to props.
+This method is called every time the component is updated and can return a new state object.
+It is commonly used to synchronize the state with the props in response to user input or server-side changes.

+**Why ReactDOM is separated from React?**
+ReactDOM is separated from React in order to improve performance and reduce the bundle size of React applications.
+Separating the rendering logic from the component logic allows for more efficient updates and reduces the amount of javascript that needs to be downloaded by the client.
+This separation also allows for easier integration with other rendering targets such as native mobile apps or desktop applications.

+**What is the difference between setState and replaceState methods?**
+The *retState* method is used to update component state, and it merges the new state with the old one.
+The *replaceState* is similar, but it overwrites the old state completely with the new state.
+However, *replaceState* is deprecated in React and should not be used.
+Instead, you should use the *setState* method to update state in a React component.

 ## React Refs: